thenexthub/Codira/docs/proposals/Initialization.rst

 This is an unacceptable limitation for a few reasons.
-The most obvious reason is that ``NSCoding`` depends on dynamic dispatch to ``-initWithCoder:`` to deserialize an object of a class type that is dynamically determined, and Swift classes must safely support this paradigm.
+The most obvious reason is that ``NSCoding`` depends on dynamic dispatch to ``-initWithCoder:`` to deserialize an object of a class type that is dynamically determined, and Codira classes must safely support this paradigm.
 To address this limitation, we can add the ``virtual`` attribute to turn an initializer into a virtual initializer::